How Long Does Suboxone Stay In Your System?

 • Duration of use

-The process of metabolizing Suboxone in the liver creates metabolites that tend to stay in the body for even longer than the drug itself.
-Modern drug tests can detect these as well, so even after 9 days, an individual might still produce a positive test for the metabolites of Buprenorphine in his/her system.
+Metabolizing Suboxone in the liver creates metabolites that stay in the body longer than the drug.
+Modern drug tests can also detect these, so even after 9 days; an individual might still produce a positive test for the metabolites of buprenorphine in their system.

 How Long Does Suboxone Stay in Your System?

-If you are addicted to Suboxone, you may want to get rid of this drug’s properties from your system.
-You may want to know how long time will Suboxone stay in your system’ for fear of its side effects or its possible interaction with other medications that you use.
+If you are addicted to Suboxone, you may want to remove this drug’s properties from your system.
+You may want to know how long Suboxone will stay in your system’ for fear of its side effects or its possible interaction with other medications you use.

-How long a drug can stay in your system can be predicted by finding out the half-life of a dose of a drug.
+How long a drug can stay in your system can be predicted by determining the half-life of a drug dose.

 The half-life of Suboxone is approximately 37 hours.
-This means that within 37 hours after taking a dose of this drug 50 percent of its original properties will disappear from your system.
+This means that within 37 hours after taking this drug, 50 percent of its original properties will disappear from your system.

-A dose of a drug that takes 37 hours to reach half-life need approximately 8 to 9 days for its complete elimination from the body.
+A dose of a drug that takes 37 hours to reach its half-life needs approximately 8 to 9 days for its complete elimination from the body.

-Although the half-life for Buprenorphine is approximately 37 hours.
-However, the liver turns this drug into metabolites known as “Norbuprenorphine.”
-The half-life of its metabolite is not known or tested scientifically so far.
+Although the half-life of buprenorphine is approximately 37 hours, the liver turns this drug into metabolites known as “norbuprenorphine.”
+The half-life of its metabolite has yet to be discovered or tested scientifically.

 It is expected that potentially effective metabolites of this drug may stay in your system for up to 2 weeks.

-Naloxone, another ingredient in Suboxone has a very short half-life of fewer than 60 minutes.
+Naloxone, another ingredient in Suboxone, has a short half-life of fewer than 60 minutes.

 Drug Test